Election crisis in New Mexico intensifies near deadline to certify election results

 Otero County Prosecutor Roy Nichols said the commission scheduled an emergency meeting before the deadline.
 He said that he could not speak for the commissioners and that it is not clear if they will vote to certify the results.
 Two of the three commissioners must vote in favor of certification.

 That’s potentially important because it’s unclear if Griffin will be in New Mexico to attend the meeting.
-It is also scheduled for Friday to be US District Court in Washington, DC, after being convicted of entering restricted grounds of the US Capitol, though not the building, during the January 6 insurrection.in
+It is also scheduled for Friday to be sentenced in US District Court in Washington, DC, after being convicted of entering restricted grounds of the US Capitol, though not the building, during the January 6 insurrection.

 State election officials informed the sentencing judge of Griffin’s refusal to certify the results of the New Mexico primary election.